aarmey/167L-materials/labs/Schedule.md

 ### Assignments/Due Dates:

 - Read paper and answer reading questions before lecture.
-- [Report for labs 9-12](Report-Guideline.html) due on Thursday at 11:59 pm.
 - Asynchronous lecture on regression

 ## Week 9 (May 29–June 2)